 - Special care instructions: Plant fuchsias deeply so the crown sits 10 to 15 centimetres beneath the surface.
 They prefer shaded areas where the well-drained soil is a pH of around 6.
 Prune the plant in early spring to encourage new growth.

-Reaching a height of 1 metre and showcasing beautiful yellow blossoms, rabbitbrush grows naturally in the western US and Canada, though you can also plant it in your yard to attract butterflies.
+Reaching a height of 1 metre and showcasing beautiful yellow blossoms, rabbitbrush grows naturally in western Canada, though you can also plant it in your yard to attract butterflies.
 This deciduous shrub is even edible.

 - Seasonality: This fall-blooming plant can sustain flowers until November in warm enough climates.

 - Special care instructions: Plant rabbitbrush in full sun.
-It’s suitable for sandy or loamy well-drained soils.
-This plant is easy to grow, able to survive drought conditions and nutritionally poor soil.
+It’s suitable for well-drained soils that are sandy or loamy (medium texture for better airflow).
+This plant is easy to grow and able to survive drought conditions and nutritionally poor soil

-Available in many colours, the red columbine in particular is good for attracting hummingbirds.
+Columbine is available in many colours, but the red version is particularly good for attracting hummingbirds.
 These perennials are native to many areas across North America and reach .5 metre tall.
 Their unique appearance will look beautiful in your garden.